chriskinsman/shippable/README.md

 Then require and instantiate `ShippableAPI`
 ```
 const ShippableApi = require('shippable');
+// See http://docs.shippable.com/reference/api-tokens/ for help with API tokens
 const shippable = new ShippableApi('AUTHTOKEN');

 // Find a project by name